In-Class#

 Test your code with different values of temperature to ensure it works for all cases.
 At a minimum, test with the values -10, 0, 10, 15, 20, 25, and 30.

-Code 3.4: Christmas: Open presents#
+Code 3.4: Christmas: Open Presents#

 Write code that starts by defining a string variable month and an integer variable day, for example: